spaceaardvark/algorismus/README.md

 # algorismus

-Functions I use for coding challenges and mathematics-heavy tasks.
+Functions and classes I use for mathematically heavy problems and coding challenges.